HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/supported-asset-types.md

 - Unknown (discovery-only; cannot be added or imported manually)

 :::{tip}
-You can use {ref}`the Asset Types tree<Navigating-assets-doc>` to see which asset types (except Location) are present in your system.
-If you are not an Administrator, you will only see asset types corresponding to devices that you {ref}`have access to<Who-can-access-doc>`.
+You can use {ref}`the Asset Types tree<navigating-assets-doc>` to see which asset types (except Location) are present in your system.
+If you are not an Administrator, you will only see asset types corresponding to devices that you {ref}`have access to<who-can-access-doc>`.
 :::

 ## Component asset types